More Sites

 • During World War 1, 24 total nations declared war on one or more of the Central Powers

-• The were 5,200 US Casualties per square mile during the Battle of Belleau Wood in June of 1918
+• There were 5,200 US Casualties per square mile during the Battle of Belleau Wood in June of 1918

 • Germany produced 123 Zeppelin and similar airships during World War 1